PaperStrange/TourGuideAI/docs/project_lifecycle/knowledge/project.lessons.md

 # Project Lessons

+## Project Management
+- **MUST-OBEY PRINCIPLE**: Strict alignment between milestones (.milestones), key results (.project), and tasks (.todos) is CRITICAL for project success using the OKR framework
+- Misalignment between project planning documents creates severe project management risks that can halt progress
+- Changes to project scope must be reflected consistently in ALL planning documents simultaneously
+- When deferring features between phases, ensure proper alignment across all planning documents to prevent confusion and miscommunication
+- Project phase boundaries should be clearly defined with specific completion criteria
+- Phase revisions require formal documentation with clear rationale for scope changes
+- Regularly verify OKR alignment between .milestones, .project, and .todos files during development
+- Phased development approach with clear MVPs enables faster time-to-market and better feedback integration
+- Documentation and planning updates should be treated with the same priority as implementation tasks
+- Maintaining a single source of truth for project phases is essential for cross-team alignment

 ## Architecture
 - Feature-based architecture provides better organization and maintainability than page-based architecture
 - Core modules should be separated from feature-specific code to reduce duplication